hashgraph/hedera-mirror-node/README.md

 ## Notes about the java project structure

 The java project contains a number of packages and classes for its various modes of operation

+- com.hedera.addressBook

+Contains a `NetworkAddressBook` class which is responsible for updating the local address book file subject to being provided the appropriate network credentials via a `.env` file or environment variables.

 - com.hedera.mirrorNodeProxy